coconath0/Bellman-Ford/README.md

 # Bellman-Ford
-Graphic interface of the Bellman-Ford algorithm
+A website explaining the Bellman-Ford algorithm, step by step.
+It isn't responsive yet.
+We're still working on that.